erickdc7/erickdc7/README.md

-# Hi, I'm Erick👋👨‍💻
+# Hi, I'm Erick 👋👨‍💻
-I am currently in the sixth cycle of the Software Engineering career.
+I am currently in the eighth cycle of the Software Engineering career.
 I'm focusing on learning frontend web development and UI/UX design.
 I am a responsible person, committed to my work, eager to learn and apply the knowledge acquired.

 - 👀 I’m interested in Front End Development and React
 - 🌱 I’m currently learning UI/UX Design and Figma